-Cellulite is a term that refers to a change in topography of the human skin.
-Cellulite is most commonly observed in post-pubescent females.
+Cellulite is a term that refers to a natural form of fat storage most commonly found in post-pubescent females.
 The change in skin topography is seen in the formation of skin dimples and skin nodules, which occurs mainly in the lower limbs, abdomen, and the pelvic region of the female body.
-This can result in skin that resembles an orange peel or cottage cheese.
+This can result in skin that is dimpled or resembles an orange peel or cottage cheese.
 While most cases of cellulite occur in post-pubescent females, cellulite can occasionally affect men as well.
 It is seen most often in men who suffer from Klinefelter’s Syndrome or have undergone estrogen therapy to treat prostate cancer.

-Various factors influence the onset and severity of cellulite.
-These factors include changes in metabolism as a result of extreme dieting, hormonal and genetic influences, and the lifestyle of a person.
-Of these, hormonal factors seem to have quite a strong influence on the occurrence of cellulite.
-Some of the hormones that have been determined to be a prime cause of cellulite are estrogen (strongest impact), insulin, prolactin, adrenaline, nor-adrenaline, and thyroid.
+Various factors influence the onset and severity of cellulite, but it really is just a natural fat storage pattern in women.
+Changes in metabolism as a result of extreme dieting, hormonal and genetic influences, and the lifestyle of a person can all exacerbate the appearance of cellulite.
+Hormonal factors seem to have quite a strong influence on the occurrence of cellulite.
+Some of the hormones that have been determined to assist cellulite formation are estrogen (strongest impact), insulin, prolactin, adrenaline, nor-adrenaline, and thyroid.
 Diet also plays a role in the onset and severity of cellulite.
 A properly balanced diet combined with physical exercise may help to reduce cellulite.
 A person with a stressful lifestyle may be more likely to suffer from cellulite, which can worsen if not addressed early on.

 RELATED TOPICS AND OUR DOCTORS IN THE NEWS